Skip to content

 'mysqlconn2', '127.0.0.1', 3306, 'mysqluser',

-3. Create a SQLServer connector called 'sqlserverconn' to replicate from source database 'testDB' to destination database 'sqlserverdb' in PostgreSQL using default translation rule:
+3. Create a SQLServer connector called 'sqlserverconn' to replicate from source database 'testDB' to destination database 'postgres' in PostgreSQL:

 SELECT